6 Creative Ways to Improve SEO Without Blogging Weekly

 4️⃣ Get Featured as an Expert

-Being quoted in articles or featured in industry roundups not only boosts your authority—it earns you strong backlinks.
+Being quoted in articles or featured in industry roundups not only boosts your authority – it earns you strong backlinks.
+You can also try getting guest speaking gigs at conferences (virtual or in-person).

 Tools like: